syncfusion-content/javascript-docs/js/api/ejUploadbox.md

-Sets the text for the Cancel button inside the dialog popup.
+Sets the text for the cancel button.